2 Care, prevention and counselling

 - Postnatal screening: This is done after birth.
 Medical genetic screening is done in newborn infants, older children and adults.
 In the newborn period the most cost-efficient means of screening is for every infant to be physically examined by a trained observer before discharge from hospital or clinic.
 For example, this will identify most infants with Down syndrome.
 Blood screening tests can also be done to screen for certain conditions, e.g. congenital hypothyroidism.

-- Preconception screening is used for primary prevention as it prevents a child with a high risk of a congenital disorder from being conceived.
-Prenatal screening is used for secondary prevention as the management of a fetus with a congenital disorder can be planned.
-Once an infant with a congenital disorder is born, tertiary prevention consists of early recognition and diagnosis, treatment and genetic counselling to prevent, to the greatest extent possible, deterioration, complications, disability and dependency of the infant with the congenital disorder.
+- Prevention can be viewed as primary, secondary and tertiary.
+Preconception screening is used for primary prevention which prevents a child with a high risk of a congenital disorder from being conceived.
+Prenatal screening is used for secondary prevention, which is planning the management of a fetus with a congenital disorder.
+This may include termination of the pregnancy.
+Once an infant with a congenital disorder is born, tertiary prevention consists of early recognition and diagnosis, treatment and genetic counselling to prevent or minimise, to the greatest extent possible, deterioration, complications, disability and dependency of the infant with the congenital disorder.

 2-16 What medical genetic screening tests for congenital disorders are available?